Other names: none

 Current Status & Protection

-The four-toed salamander is currently listed as Not at Risk under the Ontario Endangered Species Act, 2007 and Not at Risk under the federal Species at Risk Act.
+The four-toed salamander is currently listed as Not at Risk by the Committee on the Status of Endangered Wildlife in Canada and is listed as Not at Risk under the Ontario Endangered Species Act, 2007 and as having No Schedule, No Status under the federal Species at Risk Act.
 The species has been designated as a Specially Protected Amphibian under the Ontario Fish and Wildlife Conservation Act.
 These acts offer protection to individuals and their habitat.
-The International Union for Conservation of Nature lists the global status of thefour-toed salamander as Least Concern.
+The International Union for Conservation of Nature lists the global status of the four-toed salamander as Least Concern.
 The speciesí status was last confirmed in January 2010.

 Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship page.